memphis-iis/mofacts/docs/DEPLOYING.md

 ## Execution

-One possible gotcha to note is that there isn't any service stop or restart functionality currently supported.
-As a result, any previous instance of the process should be killed before starting a new one:
+One possible gotcha to note is that there isn't any service stop or restart functionality supported.
+As a result, you should kill any previous instance of the process before starting a new one:

 ````
 $ sudo killall nodejs